A Game Theoretic Framework for Model Based Reinforcement Learning: Algorithms

 \textbf{Policy As Leader (PAL):} Choosing the policy player as leader results in the following optimization:

 We solve this nested optimization using the first order gradient approximation, resulting in updates:

 We first aggressively improve the model to minimize the loss under current visitation distribution.
-Subsequently we take a conservative policy step to enable stable optimization.
+Subsequently we take a conservative policy.
 The algorithmic template is described further in Algorithm~\ref{alg:pal_algo}.
 Note that the PAL updates are different from GDA even if a single gradient step is used to approximate the $\arg \min$.
 In PAL, the model is first updated using the current visitation distribution from $\model_k$ to $\model_{k+1}$.
 The policy subsequently uses $\model_{k+1}$ for improvement.
 In contrast, GDA uses $\model_k$ for improving the policy.
-Finally, suppose we find an approximate solution to the PAL optimization~(eq.~\ref{eq:pal_objective}) such that $\perf(\policy, \model^\policy) \geq \sup_{\tilde{\policy}} \perf(\tilde{\policy}, \model^{\tilde{\policy}}) - \epsilon_\policy$.
-Since the model (follower) is optimal for the policy by constriction, we inherit the guarantees of Theorem~\ref{game_theorem}.
+Finally, suppose we find an approximate solution to the PAL optimization such that $\perf(\policy, \model^\policy) \geq \sup_{\tilde{\policy}} \perf(\tilde{\policy}, \model^{\tilde{\policy}}) - \epsilon_\policy$.
+Since the model is optimal for the policy by constriction, we inherit the guarantees of Theorem~\ref{game_theorem}.

 \textbf{Model as Leader (MAL):} Conversely, choosing model as the leader results in the optimization

 Similar to the PAL formulation, using first order approximation to the bi-level gradient results in: